RexynyN/shelf/README.md

 # Shelf
-A nifty CLI tool for file system power user
+*A nifty CLI tool for the file system power user*

 ---

 ### Status

-**There's no stable releases at the moment, use the source code at your own risk.**
+***There are no stable releases at the moment, use the source code at your own risk.***

 ### TODOS: